-3.1.
-Your results on performance relative to key service features should be reported in item 7.1.

-3.1a(1).
-Your patient and other customer listening methods might include social media and web-based technologies.
-Listening through social media may include monitoring comments on social media outlets you moderate and on those you do not control.

-3.1a(1).
-Your listening methods should include all stages of your involvement with patients and other customers.
-These stages might include relationship building, the active relationship, and a follow-up strategy, as appropriate.
+- 3.1.
+Your results on performance relative to key product features should be reported in item 7.1. - 3.1.
+For additional considerations on the products and business of nonprofit (including government) organizations, see the notes to P.1a(1) and P.2b. - 3.1a(1).
+Your customer listening methods might include social media and web-based technologies.
+Listening through social media may include monitoring comments on social media outlets you moderate and on those you do not control. - 3.1a(1).
+The customer life cycle begins in the product concept or pre-sale period and continues through all stages of your involvement with the customer.
+These stages might include relationship building, the active business relationship, and an exit strategy, as appropriate.

 3.1b(2).
-In identifying health care service offerings, you should consider all the important characteristics of services that patients and other customers receive in each stage of their relationship with you.
-The focus should be on features that affect patients' and other customers' preference for and loyalty to you and your brand-for example, features that affect their view of clinical and service quality and that differentiate your offerings from those of competing organizations.
-Those features might include extended hours, family support services, ease of access to and use of your services, timeliness, cost, and assistance with billing/administrative processes and transportation.
-Key service features might also take into account emerging technology and factors such as the privacy and security of patient and other customer data.
+In identifying product offerings, you should consider all the important characteristics of products and services and their performance throughout their full life cycle and the full consumption chain.
+The focus should be on features that affect customers' preference for and loyalty to you and your brand-for example, features that differentiate your products due to their unique or innovative nature or that differentiate them from competing offerings or other organizations' services.
+Those latter features might include price, reliability, value, delivery, timeliness, product customization, ease of use, customer or technical support, and the sales relationship.
+Key features might also consider how transactions occur and factors such as emerging technology and the privacy and security of customer data.